-Today technology has produced ‘supernormal’ versions of those natural rewards in the form of junk food, social media and internet pornography.
-They target our brains most delicate area, the reward system.
-Our brains have not evolved to cope with the overstimulation this has caused.
-Society is experiencing an explosion of behaviourial disorders and addictions that threaten our health, development and wellbeing.
+The Reward Foundation is a pioneering educational charity that looks at the science behind sex and love relationships.
+The brain’s reward system evolved to drive us to natural rewards such as food, bonding and sex to promote our survival.
+Today internet technology has produced ‘supernormal’ versions of those natural rewards in the form of junk food, social media and internet pornography.
+They target and overstimulate our brains most delicate area, the reward system.
+Our brains have not evolved to cope with such hyper-arousal.
+Society is experiencing an explosion of behaviourial disorders and addictions as a result.

 At the Reward Foundation we focus in particular on internet pornography.
 We look at its impact on mental and physical health, relationships, attainment and criminality.
 We aim to make the supporting research accessible to non-scientists so that everyone can make informed choices about the use of internet pornography.
-We look at the benefits of quitting porn based on research and the reports of those who have experimented with quitting it.
-We offer guidance on building resilience to stress and addiction.
+While some exposure to pornography may be harmless for some, escalation in the hours watched and types viewed can lead to unanticipated problems in social, occupational, and health activities for others.
+It can lead to time in prison, suicidal ideation and a variety of health problems.
+We thought you might be interested learning about the life experience of those who have reported incredible benefits from quitting porn having suffered negative consequences from years of excess use.
+Our work is based on academic research and these real life cases.
+We offer guidance on prevention and building resilience to stress and addiction.

 We are a registered as Scottish Charitable Incorporated Organisation SC044948, founded on 23 June 2014.

 Our charitable purposes are:

 - To advance education by furthering public understanding of the reward circuitry of the brain and how it interacts with the environment, and

 - To improve health by furthering public understanding of building resilience to stress.